-For the first two series (1990-91) the shows were 30 minutes each.
-From 1992, the shows were 45 minutes each and also filmed profiles of the star guests were added.
+For the first four series (1990-3) the shows were 30 minutes each.
+From 1994, the shows were 45 minutes each and also filmed profiles of the star guests were added.

 In 1994, Greg Bannis landed the job of lead singer of Hot Chocolate after appearing on the show as the group's former lead singer Errol Brown.
 He stayed with them until 2010.